compromise-evident/ProximitySieve/README.md

 Set testing_mode to true, and prime_length to 47.
 Then copy n and paste it into [WolframAlpha](https://www.wolframalpha.com/) as follows: is n prime

+If the number of preceding consecutive composites is ~650 or higher, then your 47-digit n is extremely likey prime.